DilanRocco/Interlude/README.md

 - Pelvic Tilt
 - Head Roll

-I developed this app to remind you to particapte in these breaks.
-Humans have trouble sticking to unguided structure, so this app offloads that pressure so you don't have to remember when you last took a break.
-Even in the book, Ashnel even mentions that it would best to have an application built to instruct you when to break.
-(Ashnel, 153)

 #### Ergonomics Handbook Information:
 Anshel, Jeffrey.
 Visual Ergonomics Handbook.
 CRC Press, Taylor &amp; Francis Group, 2019.<br />
 Book Link: routledge.com/Visual-Ergonomics-Handbook/Anshel/p/book/9780367392611

 # What does the app Interlude actually do?

+I developed this app to remind you to particapte in the techiques from the Methods section.
+Humans have trouble sticking to self-guided regulation, so this app offloads that pressure any pressure for you to remember to stay healthy and break.
+Even in the book, Ashnel even mentions that it would best to have an application built to instruct you when to break.
+(Ashnel, 153)

 Interlude aims to give your eyes, body, and mind the proper break it needs by following a scientifically researched interval of breaks and actions to perform during those breaks